Spaghetti Bolognese DOES NOT EXIST in Italy

 - Salt to taste.

-- Cover and cook on a low heat for at least two hours and stir regularly with a wooden spoon.
+- Cover and cook on low heat for at least two hours and stir regularly with a wooden spoon.

 - The aroma is wonderful, so family members are likely to want a taste... chase them away with the wooden spoon.